RobertOstermann/vscode-search-everywhere/README.md

 It is the alternative for "Go to Symbol in Workspace..." - fully customizable.

-Version 2.0.0 - rewritten with several fancy new features.

 ## How it works

 The extension indexes the whole workspace.
 It scans both files and all symbols for each file according to set up patterns in settings.
 The scan can be initialized automatically on startup of Visual Studio Code or postponed till the first launch of extension.